ZKTKZ/shopify-challenge-2021/README.md

 The view code is not complex, and is fairly self-explanatory.
 In a nutshell, the `*.erb` files handle user input and are regular HTML views with some basic [PicoCSS](https://picocss.com/) styling, whilst the `*.jbuilder` files render pure JSON views.

+## Potential Improvements
+A few ideas for improving the application:
+- [ ] Use Ruby namespaces for API versioning
+- [ ] Move from SQLite to Postgres database.
+SQLite runs in memory, and while that is fine for our self-hosted approach, it would not be suitable for production.
+- [ ] Use partials for duplicate view logic per DRY coding standards
+- [ ] Add integration tests for the view-controller relationship.

 ## Screenshots
 The screenshots below demonstrate the initial Okta prompt view, JSON view for all images, and search HTML page respectively.